gmlang/masterr/_posts/r/2014-09-25-how-to-read-excel-files-into-r.md

 data = readWorksheetFromFile("example.xls", sheet="raw_data")
 {% endhighlight %}

-After reading data from excel into R, you often want to [tidy up the data](http://vita.had.co.nz/papers/tidy-data.html).
+After reading an excel file into R, you often want to tidy up the data.
 Here're some functions I use frequently for that purpose:

 * lapply
 * vapply